QUALITY CONTROL OF SARDAR SAROVAR PROJECT (SSP) CANAL WORKS

 Quality Control Organization for the Canal Works has been recently restructured and a decentralized approach has been adopted where in a Quality Control Division Office is made functional under each field Chief Engineer and one or more Quality Control Sub Division Offices are made functional under field Superintending Engineer depending on their workload thus 7 field Chief Engineers and 16 Superintending Engineers are fully responsible for construction as well as Quality of works under their jurisdiction.
 Day to day quality control supervision, sampling, testing etc. will be the responsibility of 23 Nos. of Quality Control Sub Divisions.
 Moreover the field Chief Engineer will be directing the Q.C.
 Divisions working under them for effective Quality Control.

 In addition to the above stated decentralized arrangement, a centralized system for Quality Control and Vigilance is also functional under the Chief Engineer.
 (Quality Control) For this purpose, two Quality Control Circles headed by Superintending Engineers have been sanctioned and working.
-One such Quality Control Circle is working at Gandhinagar looking after the Canal Works of Phase I, Phase II, and Saurashtra Region and another at Ahmedabad to look after the canal works of NMC beyond Ch.
+One such Quality Control Circle is working at Gandhinagar looking after the Canal Works of Phase II from ch.144.00km to 263.00km, and Saurashtra Region and another at Ahmedabad to look after the canal works of NMC beyond Ch.
 263 Km, North Gujarat and Kutch region.
 Under each of these two Quality Control Circles, two nos. of flying squad headed by Executive Engineers have been sanctioned to carry out Quality auditing of ongoing works on a random basis.
+Another Circle headed by Superintending Engineer, NPD(Dam & PH) at Vadodara, is given charge to look after the canal works in phase-I in the reach of ch.0.00km to 144.00km of NMC.
 The organization chart of Quality Control staff under Quality Control Chief Engineer is enclosed Annexure-1.
-For above referred two Quality Control Circles, jurisdictions of works are shown in enclosed Annexure-2.
 For Vigilance cases and Inquiry matters, an Inquiry Cell is operational in Nigam Head Office, which is headed by one Executive Engineer.
 This inquiry Unit is also carrying out preliminary inquiry for the various cases referred by Nigam Vigilance Branch or by Government as a special case and submit preliminary inquiry reports.
+To look after the works of Pumping Stations and Small hydro power stations in the reach of Saurashtra & Kutch Branch Canal, Quality control division is headed by Executive Engineer located at Surendranagar.
+For above referred works jurisdictions are shown as enclosed in Annexure-2.

 Field Quality Control :